ElPlatypo/me/content/posts/whoami.md

     - I've played around with many languages such as C++, C# and a bit of java but i have the most experience with Rust And python.
     - Machine learning is a very interesting field and i've been captivated by it from the moment i first discovered it.
 I've worked a bit with different models and architectures, from transformer-based LLMs to diffusion-based image generators.
     - Linux is a powerful environment to develop software, in order to write code i've learned my way around interacting with the OS via command line and how to troubleshoot (let's be honest) frequent problems.
+    - I managed for many years a personal arch-based server, and i learned a bit about system management, remote infrstructure and service management tools like Docker.

 - `Software & Tools` \
     Through my experiences, i've learned that often the best way to solve a problem is not bashing your head againt it until it is solved, but instead knowing the right tools to achieve the wanted result without reinventing the wheel everytime or wasting time.
 Because of this i've learned many tools and frameworks that helped me with my projects in the past.